Jamie Webster: Recordings

 On 3 May 2022, Webster announced he would be performing on the Left Field stage at Glastonbury Festival 2022.
-He also stated he would also be there as a fan as well as an act and expressed his gratefulness to his fans who had made this happen.
+He also stated he would also be there as a fan as well as an act and expressed his gratitude to his fans who had made this happen.

+In 2023 the track "Weekend In Paradise" from the album We Get By was certified Gold by the British Phonographic Industry (BPI).
+His third studio album 10 For The People was released on 2 February 2024.